 Always remember that computers record everything you do on the computer and on the Internet.
 Computers store information about what you look at on the Internet, the e-mails you send, and other activities.
 It is impossible to delete or clear all computer “footprints”.

-Clear your history or empty your cache files in your browser’s settings by following the below steps:
+Clear your history or empty your cache files in your browser’s settings by following the below steps.

 E-mail is not always a safe or confidential way to talk to someone about the danger or abuse in your life.

 Delete mails in both your inbox and sent folders.
 Some e-mail programmes can automatically save addresses of mails you have sent and received, so check your address book and delete any contact details you fear could raise suspicions.

 If someone sends you threatening or harassing e-mails make sure you print and save them.
 Although you may be tempted to delete them, especially if they are distressing, they are evidence and may help you prove that a criminal offence has been committed.